kubernetes/kubernetes/staging/src/k8s.io/kubectl/README.md

 ## Dependencies

-Dependencies are managed using [dep](https://github.com/golang/dep).
+Dependencies are managed using [Go modules](https://github.com/golang/go/wiki/Modules).
 Please refer to its documentation if needed.

 ## Community, discussion, contribution, and support